AlexWoroschilow/Powergrid.AppImage/README.md

 # Performance Tuner (prototype)
 The performance tuner is a free open source program for the energy consumption fine-tuning in Linux, inspired by the powertop, and tlp.
-You can setup the performance schema using the gui and apply the stup to the system.
+You can setup the performance schema using the gui and apply the setup to the system.

 This is a fully functional prototype and MVP how i see it.